calif lakes / secluded lakes / loop hike around lake / best lake in california / lake elevation / geology lakes / alpine lakes

 Wilderness lakes are as pure as it gets.
 No cattle, no roads nearby.
 Snow melt, cool days, good fishing, great mountain scenery, granite, fresh air & clean water.
 You have to really wanna reach them.
 You must physically WORK to get to these remote alpine wonderlands – hike, bike, or horseback.

 Some lakes are accessible via a day hike, with miles of forest trails or granite switchbacks in between.
 Waterfalls, wildflowers and wildlife will keep you entertained, as you enjoy your trek.
 No rush, no pressure; Go slow and take it all in.
 Remember, it’s not a race!

-Most people prefer to backpack in and stay a while.
+Most people prefer to backpack in to these locations and stay a while.
 Why not?
-These puppies are ACCESSIBLE a few months outta the whole year.
+These puppies are ACCESSIBLE only a few months outta the whole year.
 May as well enjoy them while you can.
-The rest of the time most of them are frozen solid or buried with serious snow.
+The rest of the time they are frozen solid or buried with serious snow.
 Wilderness areas do not allow dogs nor mountain bikes on trails, so plan accordingly.

 Carson Iceberg Wilderness